-KSDE will make the final determination on any disputed class.
-If a district is planning to offer such a class, we recommend contacting Natalie Clark, Education Program Consultant.
+KSDE will make the final determination on any disputed Work-Based Learning experience and whether it relates to course.
+If a district is planning to offer Work-Based Learning experiences, we recommend contacting Natalie Clark, Education Program Consultant.
 Contact information: (785) 296-4916 or ndclark@ksde.org

-Preschool-Aged At-Risk (4-Year-Old At-Risk)
+Preschool-Aged At-Risk (formerly: 4-Year-Old At-Risk or State PreK)

-In order to claim students as Preschool-Aged At-Risk (4-year-old at-risk) - KIDS grade 04, the following must be in place:
+To claim students as Preschool-Aged At-Risk (4-year-old - KIDS grade 04 and 3-year-old - KIDS grade 33) the following must be in place:

-- A. District operates an approved Preschool-Aged At-Risk (4-Year-Old at-risk) program. - B. Student must be four years old on or before August 31 of current school year. - C. Student must not be of Kindergarten age (five years old on or before August 31). - D. Student must not also be receiving special education-funded services. - E. Student must meet at least one qualifying criteria listed below.
+- A. District has an approved Preschool-Aged At-Risk (formerly known as 4-Year-Old at-risk) program. - B. Student must be three or four years old on or before August 31 of current school year; only 4year-olds at-risk (KIDS grade 04) will be funded for the 2020-21 school year.
+KIDS grade 33, 3 year-olds at risk will not be funded for 2020-21. - C. Student must not be of Kindergarten age (five years old on or before August 31). - D. Student must not also be receiving special education-funded services. - E. Student must meet at least one qualifying criteria listed below.